drcandacemakedamoore/cleanX/README.md

 #### 32-bit Intell and ARM

 We don't know if either one of these is supported.
 There's a good chance that 32-bit Intell will work.
 There's a good chance that ARM won't.

-It's unlikely that the support will be added in the future.
+It's unlikely that the support for ARM will be added in the future.

 ## Installation
 - setting up a virtual environment is desirable, but not absolutely